Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-lun/README.md

                         `re.match`) and is matched against the LUN identifier, the LUN name and the name of its storage pool, so prefix with `.*` to match anywhere.
+Default: None --include-unmapped    Also check LUNs that are not mapped to any host.
+Those are not serving anything, so they are left out by default.
-Default: None --insecure            This option explicitly allows insecure SSL connections.
+  --insecure            This option explicitly allows insecure SSL
+                        connections.
   --lengthy             Extended reporting.